buddly27/nomenclator-nuke/README.rst

     :target: https://www.foundry.com/products/nuke
     :alt: Nuke Versions

-Nuke plugin to name script and render outputs
+Nomenclator is a plugin for Nuke, Nuke Studio and Hiero to save a composition (.nk) or project (.hrox) scene and manage render outputs following a specific naming convention based on the folder structure.

 .. image:: ./doc/image/demo.gif
     :alt: Demonstration